larsonjj/generator-yeogurt/README.md

 ```

 ### Script
 If using Browserify or RequireJS, this creates module script within the `dev/scripts/modules` folder by default.
-Otherwise, the script will be created within `dev/scripts`
+Otherwise, the script will be created within `dev/scripts`.
+This sub-generator will also create a unit test *Spec file within the `test/spec` folder (enter `grunt test` command to run your tests)

 Example:
 ```bash